neha-duggirala/neha-duggirala/README.md

-    💻 I’m a Software Engineer-I at Cardlytics by profession and a Mission Advocate at Widhya by passion 🌱 I’m currently learning NLP
+    💻 I’m a Data Science Analyst at Cardlytics by profession 🌱 I’m currently learning NLP
     👯 I’m looking to collaborate for project on NLP
     💬 Ask me about anything, I'm happy to help!